 "The Champions League does not usually see this kind of results [Madrid's landslide win], but I was not impressed," the 26-year-old told Mundo Deportivo.

 "Schalke surrendered with the scoreline at 2-0, right after they could have made it 1-1.
 Neither does Bayern winning the German league and cup 90 percent of the time mean anything to me.

 "They have a momentary 2-0 lead against an English team.
 We shall see in the end."

-The Catalan instead talked up the strength of his boyhood team, saying that the Blaugrana will do everything they can to successfully defend their Primera Divison title as well as progress to the next stages of Europe's elite club competition.
+The Catalan instead talked up the strength of his boyhood team, saying the Blaugrana will do everything they can to successfully defend their Liga title, as well as progress to the next stages of Europe's elite club competition.